-- Inputs: Targeting Report, Test Plan, Rules of Engagement - Activity: Scenario driven penetration testing as detailed in the test plan - Output: Initial testing results
+- Inputs: Targeting Report, Test Plan, Rules of Engagement - Activities: Scenario driven testing as detailed in the test plan - Outputs: Initial testing results

 In this phase, testers are positioned to test against a targeted business process within the agreed-upon timeframe.
 The Targeting Report and results of the testing will drive the next test activity.